joshbegley/nyt-latest/README.md

 https://www.nytimes.com/video/world/middleeast/100000010837508/trump-strait-hormuz-blockade-iran.html

 **After Criticizing Pope, Trump Posts Image of Himself as a Jesus-Like Figure**\
-`The image, posted on Truth Social, appeared to be A.I.-generated and depicted the president as a divine leader healing the sick.
-The post prompted backlash from some prominent Catholics and conservatives.`\
+`The image, which was posted on Truth Social and had disappeared by Monday morning, depicted the president as a divine leader healing the sick.
+The post prompted an immediate backlash.`\
 https://www.nytimes.com/2026/04/13/us/politics/trump-jesus-pope-leo-truth-social-post.html